 Fire District personnel continue to focus on creating safer communities through education and outreach.
-Some targeted efforts include working with apartment landlords, senior care facilities, and business owners to reduce false alarms and improve site safety; partnering with local students to teach hands-only CPR to thousands of citizens; coordinating with law enforcement agencies to respond to cardiac emergencies with automatic external defibrillators (AEDs); conducting a mass media campaign to raise awareness about the symptoms of heart attacks and sudden cardiac arrest as well as the importance of the emergency health system; and working with cities, counties, and ODOT to prioritize transportation improvements that improve emergency response.
+In 2016-17, the District and Local 1660 teamed up with PulsePoint Foundation and Philips Healthcare to launch a new Verified Responder Pilot Program that activates our off-duty, professional firefighters to respond to nearby cardiac arrest calls in both public and private settings.
+Additional targeted efforts include working with apartment landlords, senior care facilities, and business owners to reduce false alarms and improve site safety; partnering with local students to teach hands-only CPR to thousands of citizens; coordinating with law enforcement agencies to respond to cardiac emergencies with automatic external defibrillators (AEDs); conducting a mass media campaign to raise awareness about the symptoms of heart attacks and sudden cardiac arrest as well as the importance of the emergency health system; and working with cities, counties, and ODOT to prioritize transportation improvements that improve emergency response.
 We leverage social media, traditional media, community events and our PulsePoint smartphone app to connect with our community beyond 9-1-1 response.
-Our social media platforms, including Pulse Point subscribers, have over 33,000 followers and our public safety stories and advertisements create millions of views.
+Our social media platforms, including Pulse Point subscribers, have over 43,500 followers and our public safety stories and advertisements create millions of views.